 Public authorities, construction companies and developers spend millions (if not billions) developing and building commercial and residential projects.
 Those working on these projects must comply with a wide and overlapping range of federal, state and local laws and regulations.
 Integral to that compliance is the accuracy and reliability of project records regarding issues ranging from labor practices to procurement practices to environmental and safety measures.

 Our team has been engaged to provide construction monitoring services on behalf of numerous quasi-governmental and private entities, as well as the EB-5 Immigration Investment Program.
-Services include everything from posting undercover agents at construction sites for gathering field intelligence to auditing project billing and labor practices, to reviewing environmental and safety compliance processes.
+Monitoring in construction includes everything from posting undercover agents at construction sites for gathering field intelligence to auditing project billing and labor practices, to reviewing environmental and safety compliance processes.
 Typical areas of focus include: